ZeroToHero2/FootballClubDataBaseProject/README.md

 # FootballClubDataBaseProject
-Simple Warmup DataBase Project with PostgreSQL and DBeaver
+Simple DataBase Project with PostgreSQL and DBeaver with Additional Queries and Documentation.

 # Built With
 - Java
 - PostgreSQL